The ViaJet Pro Oral Irrigator is one of the most affordable countertop water flossers on the market.

 Most flossers come with 1 or 2 different tips, but the ViaJet Pro comes with 4: 2 standard tips and 2 rubber tips.
 An optional deep pocket attachment is also available.
 This attachment is ideal for below the gum irrigation, providing a more thorough floss than most other models.

 If you’re being honest, the price tag on a water flosser is probably a deciding factor as to whether or not you’re willing to purchase it.
-The ViaJet Pro costs around $50.
-Most countertop water flossers begin at $60, with better known brands starting their lower-end products at around $70.
-For almost a third less, the affordability of the ViaJet Pro is undisputed.
+The ViaJet Pro is very affordable.
+Most countertop water flossers begin at $60, with better known brands starting their lower-end products at around $70+.

 In comparison to many other countertop flossers, the ViaJet Pro doesn’t take up a huge amount of space.
 With a footprint smaller than a piece of A5 paper, it’s preferable to some models which can be substantially larger.
 This is ideal if you really want a countertop water flosser but aren’t sure if you have the counter space for one.